-Setting Content Faculty meetings Learning Walks/Book Study Past: Observational Protocols based on the 4 Es (Exchange, Environment, Engagement, Evaluation); The Art and Science of Teaching by Marzano Present: Observational Protocols based on 8 criteria (Washington State); Enhancing Professional Practice by Danielson Team meetings/grade level meetings Data analysis, curriculum mapping, creation of common assessments, student placement, etc. District Directed Days Data analysis, standards based grading, Common Core ELA and math
+Setting Content Faculty meetings Learning Walks/Book Study Past: Observational Protocols based on the 4 Es (Exchange, Environment, Engagement, Evaluation); The Art and Science of Teaching by Marzano Present: Observational Protocols based on 8 criteria (Washington State); Enhancing Professional Practice by Danielson Team meetings and grade level meetings Data analysis, curriculum mapping, creation of common assessments, student placement, etc. District Directed Days Data analysis, standards based grading, Common Core ELA and math

 - B. Strategies are used to attract highly-qualified staff to work in our school.
 Woodland Public Schools has developed a systemic model of attracting highly qualified teachers, consisting of: - Compensation: Addressing the reality that teachers spend time outside of the student day, week, and year to fulfill their professional role.
 Woodland uses local levy funds to provide compensation for additional training opportunities, data analysis, and curriculum planning outside of the school day.
-Each year reimbursement of up to \$330 is available for each certificated staff member for continuing education. - Assessment and Evaluation: The professional development and evaluation model begins with a self-assessment and goal-setting conference with the teacher's supervisor which provides the foundation for the year.
+Each year reimbursement of up to \$400 is available for each certificated staff member for continuing education. - Assessment and Evaluation: The professional development and evaluation model begins with a self-assessment and goal-setting conference with the teacher's supervisor which provides the foundation for the year.
 The professional development and evaluation process is focused on growth over a teacher's career and is supported by a comprehensive professional development program. - Mentoring and Induction: All new hires participate in an induction meeting.
+WPS new hires will also participate in a full day training learning about building curriculum, data systems and school wide schedules.
 New hires are teamed with a grade level mentor to help create a sense of belonging and identity within our culture, provide support for a successful year, and connect the new hire with other school and district support staff.
 The mentor, literacy specialist, and building administrator work with the new educator to deliver individualized mentoring that includes elements such as: observation and debrief, observation of master teachers, co-planning lessons, demonstration teaching, and analyzing student assessment data. - Professional Growth and Development: Woodland School District's integrated professional growth program is part of a comprehensive recruitment, evaluation, development, and retention model.
 The data from the teacher self-assessment is one tool that is used in the design of professional development opportunities.